intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 # Quick Start

-1. Run the following command from the command line: `dotnet new --install IntelligentPlant.IndustrialAppStore.Templates`
+1. Run the following command from the command line: `dotnet new install IntelligentPlant.IndustrialAppStore.Templates`
 2. Open Visual Studio, create a new project, and search for "Industrial App Store" in the project templates list.
 3. Follow the instructions in your project's `README.md` file to register your app with the Industrial App Store.